weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 Signup for Weave Cloud and use it to verify what you deployed to your laptop to ensure that everything deployed correctly and that all services are behaving as they should.
 You will verify the app first on your laptop.
 Then you'll use Weave Cloud to view the Kubernetes pods as they get deployed, and again to verify the Sock Shop after it gets deployed to Kubernetes in Digital Ocean.

-First sign up for Weave Cloud:
+To sign up for Weave Cloud:

 1. Go to <a href="https://cloud.weave.works" target="_blank"> Weave Cloud </a> <!-- lkj_ -->
 2. Sign up using either a Github, or Google account or use an email address.